crgimenes/from-c-to-python/README.md

 ### Static Analysis Tools

-Installing static analysis tools is essential because it does not have a compiler criticizing your code and solving problems at runtime is bad.
+Install static analysis tools is essential because you do not have a compiler criticizing your code and solving problems at runtime is bad.

 #### Install flake8 manually